 Your doctor will try to determine what is causing the condition.
 If it is not due to a medication side effect or a general medical condition (such as high blood pressure), he or she may refer you to an otolaryngologist (an ear, nose, and throat doctor) or an audiologist (hearing specialist).
+It is especially important to see an otolaryngologist if you experience tinnitus in only one ear, tinnitus that sounds like your heartbeat or pulse (pulsatile tinnitus), tinnitus with sudden or fluctuating hearing loss, pressure or fullness in one or both ears, and/or dizziness or balance problems.
 Unless the cause of the tinnitus is obvious on physical examination, a hearing test is usually required.

 What is the treatment for tinnitus?

-Learning the cause of tinnitus is often the most important step to finding the treatment that will work for you.
-In many cases there are no medical or surgical treatments for tinnitus; however, there are a number of management strategies that can give you some relief.
+Learning the cause of tinnitus is often the most important step to determining treatment options.
+In many cases there are no medical or surgical treatments for tinnitus; however, there are management strategies that can provide some relief.

 Treatment options for tinnitus include the following:

 - Combination instruments.
-A combination instrument is both a hearing aid and sound generator housed in a single unit.
-These units are appropriate for people who require the use of hearing aids and may gain additional benefit from the use of sound generators.
+A hearing aid and sound generator can be housed in a single unit.
+These units are best for people who need hearing aids and may benefit from the use of sound generators.

 - Neuromonics.
 A pleasant acoustic signal (embedded in music) is delivered to the ear through high fidelity earphones and a small credit-card size processor.
 This form of music therapy is a very pleasant alternative to other types of sound therapy and requires at least 6 months of active treatment time.
-The music also tends to enhance relaxation to help an individual cope with the tinnitus.
+The music also tends to further improve relaxation, which helps people cope with their tinnitus.

 - Relaxation techniques.
-Many people suffering from tinnitus find that it worsens when they are under stress.
-It can be beneficial to learn how to relax and ease stress to better deal with the frustrations of tinnitus.
-Treatment also may include cognitive behavioral therapy with a psychologist, to help you limit the attention you give to tinnitus and manage stress associated with the disorder.
+Many people who have tinnitus find that it worsens when they are under stress.
+Learning techniques to increase relaxation and ease stress can help people better deal with the frustrations of tinnitus.

 Certain behaviors can make tinnitus worse and should be avoided whenever possible.
 These include: